liv4data/projects/rec_engine/README.md

 Goal: Develop a recommendation engine that suggests best datasets to match a knowledge domain and project type for data science students.

 Major Tasks:
--Compile a set of public datasets
+- Compile a set of public datasets
--Use NLP to gleam insights about dataset domain (topic) -Identify project types and domains for user selection -Create vector embeddings of datasets and map to project and domain choices
+- Use NLP to gleam insights about dataset domain (topic)
+- Identify project types and domains for user selection
+- Create vector embeddings of datasets and map to project and domain choices

 ## Approach
 ### Pipeline